The Irish Times Brexit Summit

 As talks on Brexit intensify, will Ireland win or lose?

-Join An Taoiseach, Enda Kenny, keynote speaker, a senior UK Cabinet Minister, David Carson, Partner, Deloitte, Julie Sinnamon, CEO, Enterprise Ireland, Deirdre Somers, CEO, The Irish Stock Exchange, Aifric Campbell, novelist and former managing director at Morgan Stanley, John Mullins, CEO, Amarenco, Denis Staunton, The Irish Times London Editor, and other leading business people and decision-makers for an in-depth analysis of the issues arising from Brexit.
+Join An Taoiseach, Enda Kenny, keynote speaker, a senior UK Cabinet Minister, David Carson, Partner, Deloitte, Julie Sinnamon, CEO, Enterprise Ireland, Deirdre Somers, CEO, The Irish Stock Exchange, Aifric Campbell, novelist and former managing director at Morgan Stanley, John Mullins, CEO, Amarenco, Denis Staunton, The Irish Times London Editor, Cliff Taylor, Managing Editor, The Irish Times, Suzanne Lynch, European Correspondent, The Irish Times and other leading business people and decision-makers for an in-depth analysis of the issues arising from Brexit.

 • Registration will be open from 7.45am and a light buffet breakfast will be available